L0k1slnk/weddly/wp-content/plugins/microblog-poster/readme.txt

 - Cross post to facebook , twitter and more
 - Auto publish to facebook , tumblr
 - Auto share to twitter , facebook , linkedin
-- Auto post to social media networks
+- Auto post to social media networks, Auto tweet

 == Screenshots ==